• Skip to primary navigation

 2. Cover and let it sit in the refrigerator for about two hours (or overnight) to thicken.

-3. Top with coconut flakes, coconut yogurt, slivered almonds, or leave as is.
+3. Top with coconut flakes, coconut yogurt, slivered almonds, or leave them as is.

 4. Best if eaten within 2-3 days of making.